StillMarzz/Portfolio/CTF-Writeups/Resourced.md

 ## 10. Lessons Learned

 - User descriptions can leak sensitive credentials.
-- Readable shares exposing `ntds.dit` and `SYSTEM` provide full credential dumps.
+- Readable shares exposing `ntds.dit` and `SYSTEM` provide a full credential dump.
 - `GenericAll` on a DC object enables full domain compromise via RBCD.
-- Offline BloodHound recon is powerful when shells are unstable.
+- Offline BloodHound recon is a powerful tool when remote shells are unstable.